-Given the unique history, natural environment and cultural heritage of the region, there is a real opportunity for a further step change in the tourism offering.
-Building upon the significant success already achieved in tourism growth and in external validation (for example, the Belfast and the Causeway Coastal Route was named the Lonely Planet’s number one destination in 2018).
+Given the unique history, natural environment and cultural heritage of the BRCD region, there is a real opportunity for a further step change in the visitor offering, building upon the significant success already achieved in terms of tourism growth.

 Gateway to the Mournes

 The Mourne Mountains Gateway Project will redefine the visitor experience associated with the Mourne Mountains.
 The project will deliver a world-class visitor attraction and create improved and more sustainable access to Newcastle and the Mournes.
 The planned investment will support the sustainable growth of tourism in the Mournes, whilst protecting and enhancing the natural heritage and habitat of the region by creating an appealing year-round, sustainable tourism offering.

 The Gateway Visitor Centre and new gondola ride will give visitors the opportunity to connect with nature’s rugged beauty, discover the secrets of the Mourne Mountains, and experience unobstructed views across Dundrum Bay, the Irish Sea and the Isle of Man.

 The vision is to establish Hillsborough as a high quality, distinctive, leading visitor destination and experience, while also regenerating the village with an enhanced, sustainable culture and heritage offer - integrated with Northern Ireland’s wider regional heritage offering.
 Building on a heritage site, this investment at Hillsborough Castle and Gardens will further enhance the existing offer to create a world-class heritage village that extends dwell time and visitor spend.
 This project responds to the strong appetite for distinctive, immersive experiences that offer authentic expressions of culture.